A Big Thank you! Our Merry 365 Appeal will Help us to Recognise Ability Throughout 2026

 Without fundraised income, we would be unable to offer the people we support the wonderful range of Skills Centre activities that mean so much to them.

-Please join us in recognising ability.
-Your donation to our Merry 365 Appeal, no matter how small, will make a positive difference to the lives of the people we support.
+Thank you for joining us in recognising ability.
+Your support for the Merry 365 Appeal will make a positive difference to the lives of the people we support throughout the year.

-While statutory funding alone covers the cost of meeting the most basic needs of the people we support, your support for the Merry 365 appeal will enable adults living with complex epilepsy and disabilities to enjoy the benefits of socialisation and life long learning, not just at Christmas; but throughout 2026.
+While statutory funding alone covers the cost of meeting the most basic needs of the people we support, your support for the Merry 365 appeal will enable adults living with complex epilepsy and disabilities to enjoy the benefits of socialisation and life long learning.

 Thank you